Keeping people moving

 Novosteo was founded to reduce the morbidity, mortality and loss of productivity associated with bone fractures.
 Based on discoveries of agents that accelerate bone regeneration and breakthroughs in methods to target these agents selectively to fracture surfaces, Novosteo has designed a series of fracture-targeted drugs that concentrate a drug's healing power specifically at the fracture site, thereby greatly accelerating and improving the healing process.
 The mission of Novosteo is to reduce the debilitating and often life-threatening effects of bone fractures.

 Stewart Low is the primary inventor of Novosteo's technology.
 He has worked on the development of fracture-targeted drugs for the past ten years.
+He is a primary inventor on 7 patents related to Novosteo's core technology.
+He has been instrumental in raising nondilutive capital for Novosteo.
 Stewart has also spent time conducting research in the autoimmune division of Endocyte Inc. and in the device-testing group of Nelson Laboratories.
 He received his bachelor's degree in microbiology from Brigham Young University in 2008 and his Ph.D. from the University of Utah in Bioengineering in 2015.
-Stewart has also worked as a postdoctoral research associate from 2015 until 2018.
+Stewart has also worked as a postdoctoral research associate in the Chemistry department at Purdue University from 2015 until 2018.

 Philip is the Presidential Scholar in Drug Discovery and the Ralph C. Corley Distinguished Professor of Chemistry at Purdue University.
 He has spent more than 40 years exploring novel methods of targeted drug development and characterizing the structure and function of the human erythrocyte membrane.